owncloud/web-app-skeleton/README.md

 - dev/docker/ocis/apps.yaml (if you need config for your app)
 - src/index.ts
 - tests/unit/App.spec.ts

+More details and examples about app/extension development are available in the [developer documentation](https://owncloud.dev/clients/web/extension-system/).

+Once you have a working extension, consider to rename the root directory and make it available via git.

 ### Testing
 This repo holds the basic setup for unit testing with [vitest](https://vitest.dev/guide/).
 You can run the tests with: